MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Experiment

-\paragraph*{Effective Inference on MoE} Substantially, inference requires less memory than training.
-So it's easy to process downstream tasks with a 10-billion-parameter MoE model on a single GPU.
-We measure the inference performance of large-scale MoE models on the text generation task.
-As shown in Table~\ref{tab:exp_inference}, compared with DeepSpeed, SE-MoE obtains almost 13\% speedup on MoE models with over 200 billion parameters.
+Inference tasks typically require less memory compared to training tasks in many scenarios.
+Consequently, it is feasible to perform downstream tasks using a single GPU with a 10-billion-parameter MoE model.
+To evaluate the inference performance of large-scale MoE models, we conducted experiments on a text generation task.
+The results presented in Table~\ref{tab:exp_inference} indicate that \TheName{} achieves approximately 13\% faster inference speed compared to DeepSpeed for MoE models with over 200 billion parameters.
+This considerable performance improvement underscores the effectiveness of \TheName{} in the inference process.